 August 21.
 After our day taking in lots of sites on foot, we took the next day a little easy.
 Lindsay went wandering to try and find a way down to the river and I did some ‘travel-keeping’ – catching up on various things (including some foot rest!).
 That evening we slipped out to eat locally.
 Lindsay was very taken with the Polish sausages and I had Polish sour rye soup with a white sausage, horseradish and egg which was delicious.
-That was topped off with desert - a rather scrumptious apple tart with a selection of vodkas.
-They were delicious and interesting nd vastly different to what I have tasted before.
+That was topped off with dessert - a rather scrumptious apple tart accompanied by a selection of vodkas.
+They were delicious and interesting and vastly different from what I have tasted before.

 |